jarmokivekas/tuamk-thesis/doc/overview.md

 Strong local signals or the receivers own local oscillator (LO) can self-mix with itself down to zero-IF, which causes the DC-offset.

-LO leakage, LO reradiation, and having strong in-band interference are the main mechanisms causing DC-offset \cite{raman15}.
+LO leakage, LO re-radiation, and having strong in-band interference are the main mechanisms causing DC-offset \cite{raman15}.
+The LO is relatively strong signal in order to accomplish mixing in the downconverter.
+The LO signal can leak through unintended paths into the LNA in the in the front-end, where it reflects back and is fed into the downconverter where it is mixed with itself and causes a DC signal in the downconverter's output.
+The interference can be even stronger it the LO leaks into the LNA's input and is therefore amplified before self-mixing. \cite{raman15}

+The LO signal can unintentionally end up radiating from the receiver's antenna and end up reflecting the signal from the environment back into the receiver's RF front-end.
+Fading and multipath propagation can cause the reflected LO signal's strength to change quickly, causing the DC-offset's level to vary over time. \cite{raman15}

+Strong external interference at the LO's frequency can also cause DC-offset.
+The radiated LO signal of a similar nearby receiver is one example of a source for such interference. \cite{raman15}

 DC-offset is caused in the SDR peripheral's RF front-end and is hardware-dependent.
-The root causes for DC-offset cannot be corrected by choosing different digitizing parameter in the way eg. CIC roll-off
+The root causes for DC-offset cannot be corrected by choosing different digitizing parameter in the way eg. CIC roll-off can be.

+\clearpage

 # Conclusion